jakubbortlik/snacks.nvim/docs/image.md

 For example, to force detection of **ghostty** you can set `SNACKS_GHOSTTY=true`.

-In order to automatically display the image when opening an image file, or to have imaged displayed in supported document formats like `markdown` or `html`, you need to enable the `image` plugin in your `snacks` config.
+In order to automatically display the image when opening an image file, or to have image displayed in supported document formats like `markdown` or `html`, you need to enable the `image` plugin in your `snacks` config.

 [ImageMagick](https://imagemagick.org/index.php) is required to convert images